-- Should be adequately Stewarded when in use. - Check equipment: 1 vertical and 1 Oxer is the minimum, well maintained breakaway cups, poles and stands should be of good standard, spare poles available for breakages, ground lines and 1.30m or higher classes. - Monitor behaviour of riders, no rider hogging a fence, safety, manners and only riders in current class to be using arena. - Check for signs of abuse on horse, fitting of tack, boots, blood or spur marks.Ground conditions: have rake if sand, can allow to move fences if needed. - Tape fence heights, 1.30m is essential for higher classes, flag jumps. - Know protocol around rider and horse falls. - Remove cups at end of day.
+- 1. Should be adequately Stewarded when in use. - Check equipment: 1 vertical and 1 Oxer is the minimum, well maintained breakaway cups, poles and stands should be of good standard, spare poles available for breakages, ground lines and 1.30m or higher classes. - 3.
+Monitor behaviour of riders, no rider hogging a fence, safety, manners and only riders in current class to be using arena. - Check for signs of abuse on horse, fitting of tack, boots, blood or spur marks.
+Ground conditions: have rake if sand, can allow to move fences if needed. - 5.
+Remove cups at end of day.
 Inform OC where they have been put.